kangarko/docs/docs/minebot/index.md

 # :fontawesome-brands-discord: MineBot

-`MineBot` is a fully customizable Discord bot.

-It comes with moderation tools, suggestion system, a Minecraft-Discord bridge, and a highly-customizable ticket system.
+`MineBot` is a modern, fully customizable Discord bot.
+It integrates with your Minecraft server and comes with moderation tools, suggestion system, a highly-customizable ticket system and many other features.

 <div class="grid cards" markdown>